Top 10 Sunshine Coast beaches

 2. Mooloolaba Beach

-One of Australia's safest and most family-friendly surf beaches, Mooloolaba Beach is just a few steps from waterfront hotels.
-A boardwalk follows the ocean to Mooloolaba Spit, known for sheltered water swimming and excellent seafood cafes.
-Along the beachfront on Mooloolaba Esplanade you'll find a great selection of juice bars, cafes, restaurants, fashion boutiques and more.
+Voted the fourth best beach in the country by TripAdvisor, Mooloolaba Beach is one of Australia's safest and most family-friendly surf beaches.
+A boardwalk follows the ocean to Mooloolaba Spit, known for sheltered water swimming and excellent seafood cafés.
+Along the beachfront on Mooloolaba Esplanade you'll find a great selection of juice bars, cafés, restaurants, fashion boutiques and more.

 3. Kings Beach